 Not every item in your pack has to be outdoor wear.
 Simple clothes like a classic T-shirt or V-neck are great staples to bring in your pack.
 This shirt from prAna is super lightweight and breathable.
 It’s probably the most comfortable shirt you’ll ever wear as it’s made from a new sustainable material called Lenzing Modal.

 The material is made from spinning natural cellulose that comes from various trees.
-Our only complaint would be in regard to longevity of the shirt due to its lightweight nature, you can easily snag this shirt if not careful.
+Our only complaint would be in regard to the longevity of the shirt due to its lightweight nature, you can easily snag this shirt if not careful.

 8.)
 LE3NO Lightweight Sleeveless Military Safari Vest